 - Simple.
-If the task is readily understood the first time by most people, it gets a ✓ in the Simple column.
-The first time you encountered a CAPTCHA™, was the task readily understood?
+If the task is readily understood the first time by most people, it gets a score of 1 in the Simple column.

 - Easy.
-If the task is done correctly most times by most people, it gets a ✓ in the Easy column.
-How often have you failed to enter the correct CAPTCHA™ text?
+If the task is done correctly the first time by most people, it gets a score of 1 in the Easy column.

 - Quick.
-If the task is completed quickly by most people, it gets a ✓ in the Quick column.
+If the task duration is short for most people, it gets a score of 1 in the Quick column.

 - If a method requires the user to switch to another application or device, it loses ½.

 - Accessible.
-If the task is not a hurdle to users who rely on assistive technology, it gets a ✓ in the Accessible column.
+If the task is not a hurdle to users who rely on assistive technology, it gets a scroe of 1 in the Accessible column.

-- If the method adds no task for the user, then it gets a ✓ in each column.
+- If the method adds no task for the user, then it gets a score of 1 in each column.

 - A task that can be skipped gets only ½ in each column, because the user must process the information before deciding to skip the task.